tlab-wide/V2X_E2E_Simulator/docs/GettingStarted/QuickStartDemo/index.md

         !!! warning

-            Currently, there are cases where the Nvidia driver version is too high, resulting in Segmentation fault.
-In that case, please lower the Nvidia driver version (550 is recommended.)
+            Currently, there are cases where the NVIDIA driver is incompatible, resulting in a segmentation fault.
+In such cases, please use the 580 version, which we have already tested.

     3. Reboot your machine to make the installed driver detected by the system.
     ```